-If you want your microservice Component to be shared across your teams, publish your Component to a Domain that allows sharing.
+If you want your microservice Component to be shared across your teams, publish your Component to a Domain.
 If it is defined to only your Application, then only your team will be able to see it.

 Ortelius uses a backend versioning engine for publishing microservices and tracking their changes overtime.
 Versioning tracks Component attributes including low level information that is needed for other teams to reuse your Component including: